LAION-AI/public-domain-images/README.md

 # Public domain images

 A collection of public domain images donated for ML training.
-Pepole can put their photo on a web sharing hoster of their choice (google photo album, google drive, dropbox, or whatevery they prefer). ⚠️ **NO nudes / illegal stuff / gore** allowed! ⚠️
+Pepole can put their photo on a web sharing hoster of their choice (google photo album, google drive, dropbox, or whatevery they prefer).

+> ⚠️ For all provided images: **NO nudes / illegal stuff / gore** strictlyl forbidden!

 ## Licenses